keylockerbv/auth0-to-customerio/README.md

 This extension will take some of your Auth0 logs and export them to Customer.io.

+The core functionality of this extension can be found in `server/lib/`.

 ## Usage

 In the Auth0 management, go to Extensions and create a new extension.
 Enter the URL of this repository when asked for an URL for the extension.